diogotcorreia/master-thesis/docs/content/ch03-method.typ

 Firstly, @method:research-process describes the research method used to answer the established research questions.
 Then, @method:data-collection goes over how the dataset used for
-@rq-widespread was obtained and its characteristics.
+@rq-widespread[] was obtained and its characteristics.

 == Research Process <method:research-process>

 To answer @rq-tool-design[] and @rq-widespread[], different processes need to be defined, and are therefore described by each of the subsections below.
-Regarding @rq-causes-consequences[],
-it has already been addressed by a systematic literature review in @bg:lit-review, consequently it is not included in this section.
+@rq-causes-consequences[] is not included in this section because it has already been addressed by a systematic literature review in @bg:lit-review.

 Additionally, @fg:research-process provides a visual representation of the research process adopted in this